renpy/renpy/sphinx/source/atl.rst

     This requires model-based rendering to be enabled by setting :var:`config.gl2` to True.

+.. transform-property:: show_cancels_hide

+    :type: boolean
+    :default: True

+    Normally, when a displayable or screen with the same tag or name as one that is hiding is shown, the hiding displayable or screen is removed, cancelling the hide transform.
+If this0 property is False in the hide transform, this cancellation will not occur, and the hide transform will proceed to completion.

 There are also several sets of transform properties that are documented elsewhere:

 3D Stage properties: